ledunia/ledunia-fastled-webserver/README.md

 * Upload the sketch using the Upload button
 * Browse to http://Your-IP-or-DNS-Name (first load will take a while, be patient)

-You can use additional WS2812b (aka Neopixel) LEDs by using GPIO DOUT.
+You can use additional WS2812b (aka Neopixel) LEDs by using ledunia's GPIO "DOUT".